kivikakk/lottia-notes/content/posts/0003-nix-revisited.md

 * Builds may _not_ generally be reproducible between NixOS and Nix on a different platform.
 [Ahem].

-  I think this implies building [nixpkgs 23.05's icestorm][icestorm/default.nix] on macOS today would fail.
+  I think this implies building [Nixpkgs 23.05's icestorm][icestorm/default.nix] on macOS today would fail.

   Let's verify.
 We want to use `nix-build --option substitute false` to